 Lehigh Valley Zoo is seeking a Development intern to assist and work closely with the Membership Coordinator and Development Director.
 The intern will receive hands on experience in a nonprofit development department and will assist in the management of material for Lehigh Valley Zoo.
 Click to read more.
 Responsibilities may include: Who Should Apply?
 Start Dates and Duration The Lehigh Valley Zoo offers Development internships from March through October.
 Each internship lasts approximately 12 weeks but the duration is determined by the intern’s supervisor.
 Hours, start, and end dates are flexible and to be discussed between the selected intern and their supervisor.
 Interns may also receive course credit for the internship from their respective institutes as arranged by the student and director of development.
 Applications and Inquiries Please send your resume and cover letter to Stefanie Timmins at stimmins@lvzoo.org.
 Collapse.

-During this internship, interns will experience the day to day husbandry of our ambassador population which includes a variety of mammals, birds, and herps.
+During this internship, interns will experience the day-to-day husbandry of our ambassador population which includes a variety of mammals, birds and herps.
 Click to read more.
 The internship is designed to provide students the opportunity to learn the following: Collapse.

 Physical demands and work environment: